batuhanbaybas/my-wish/README.md

 Manage CRUD operation // for now just GET method available

-Defina a oAuth Apı token // in progress
+Define oAuth Apı access token // in progress
 #### Using Techs
 - React for frontend
 - TailwindCss for CSS Library